LEGION OF SUPER-HEROES

 Jeff Moy begins pencils on Legionnaires

-1st app.
-Cosmic Boy (Rokk Krinn), Saturn Girl (Imra Ardeen) and Live Wire (Garth Ranzz) who save R.J.
+First appearance Cosmic Boy (Rokk Krinn), Saturn Girl (Imra Ardeen) and Live Wire (Garth Ranzz) who save R.J.
 Brande from an assassination attempt.
-He forms them into the Legion of Super-Heroes.1st app.
-Ayla Ranzz, Mekt Ranzz, Roderick Doyle, Shvaughn Erin, Triad (Luornu Durgo).
+He forms them into the Legion of Super-Heroes.
+First appearance Ayla Ranzz, Mekt Ranzz, Roderick Doyle, Shvaughn Erin, Triad (Luornu Durgo).

 In the Legion's first case, they defeat Grimbor at the Metropolis zoo.

-Apparition (Tinya Wazzo, 1st app.) & Triad join; 1st app.
-Atmos (Marak Russen), Brainiac 5 (Querl Dox), Chameleon (Reep Daggle), Gigi Cusimano, Invisible Kid (Lyle Norg), Kid Quantum (James Cullen), Leviathan (Gim Allon), Rond Vidar, Star Boy (Thom Kallor), XS (Jenni Ognats) & Ambassador Winema Wazzo.
+Apparition (Tinya Wazzo, first appearance) and Triad join; first appearance Atmos (Marak Russen), Brainiac 5 (Querl Dox), Chameleon (Reep Daggle), Gigi Cusimano, Invisible Kid (Lyle Norg), Kid Quantum (James Cullen), Leviathan (Gim Allon), Rond Vidar, Star Boy (Thom Kallor), XS (Jenni Ognats) and Ambassador Winema Wazzo.

 Legionnaires #0 (Oct.
 1994)